BWeng20/rFSM/test/w3c/README.md

 ## Download and Transform

+__To download and transform call the bash script `download_and_transform_tests.sh`__ - _please check the requirements below_

 The original tests are written in a data-model-agnostic way and need a xsl transformation to (in this case) the ECMA-data-model.<br/>
 W3C delivers a xsl-transformation for this case.

-To download and transform call the bash script `download_and_transform_tests.sh`

-The script never downloads a file twice, to update to newer versions, delete the folder `txml` and call `download_and_transform_tests.sh` again.

-The Ids of the test are extracted from manifest.xml, included with the tests from W3C.
+The Identifiers of the test are extracted from [https://www.w3.org/Voice/2013/scxml-irp/manifest.xml](https://www.w3.org/Voice/2013/scxml-irp/manifest.xml).
 The script select all _mandatory_ and _automated_ txml-tests.
 Optional or manual tests are ignored.
+The test files itself are downloaded from [https://www.w3.org/Voice/2013/scxml-irp/](https://www.w3.org/Voice/2013/scxml-irp/).

+The script never downloads a file twice, to update to newer versions, delete the folder `txml` and call `download_and_transform_tests.sh` again.

-The xsl seems (afaik) to be usable only with [SAXON](https://github.com/Saxonica/Saxon-HE).<br/>
+The xsl seems (afaik) to be usable only with [SAXON](https://github.com/Saxonica/Saxon-HE).
 The download script tries to download the open-source-version of SAXON and call it to transform the W3C scripts.
 The transformed test are placed in the folder `scxml`.

 ### Requirements